NethermindEth/StarknetByExample/CONTRIBUTING.md

 test.workspace = true

 [[target.starknet-contract]]
-casm = true
 ```

 You also NEED to do the following:

 - Remove the generated git repository, `rm -rf .git` (this is important!)
-- Double check that the `pkg_name` is the same as the name of the directory
+- Double check that the package name is the same as the name of the directory

 ### Verification script